-We have a long history of interdisciplinary research activities aimed at optimizing the efficiency and effectiveness of security and defense systems.
+Our research improves the efficiency and effectiveness of security and defense systems.

 Sensors in a data fusion environment over hostile territory are geographically dispersed and change location with time.
 To collect and process data from these sensors, a flexible network of fusion beds (i.e., clusterheads) is required.
 The research focuses on modeling and solving problems that arise from multiple sensors working in a particular situation.
 One project develops MILP models to determine the clusterhead location strategy that maximizes the expected data covered, and a column generation heuristic.
 Another project focuses on use of discrete optimization to find implementable solutions to the NP-Hard problems that arise from the introduction of UAVs.
 Most of these problems occur in dynamic environments, where special methodologies are required.